mvousden/catch2-lets-explore/README.md

 Cloning
 ---

-This repository contains a submodule (you will need to `git clone --recursive`).
+This repository contains Catch2 as a submodule (you will need to `git clone --recursive`).

 Environment